220110-Java-React-Enterprise/Curriculum-Notes/project specs/p2-team3-spec.md

-## appname - Memory Pak
+## Memory Pak
-Our project is a Video Game Backlog Application.
-You will be able to make an account, add games to your backlog, and rate and review games in your backlog.
+Have you ever wanted a concise way to keep track of what games you've played and what you thought about them?
+Then Memory Pak is the website for you!
+It's an all-in-one tool to track your video game habits, see what games your friends are playing and more!
+With Memory Pak, you'll be able to manage an expansive backlog of games and leave ratings and reviews on them.
+You can also use the app to simply browse through games and discover something new.
+We utilize RAWG API, one of the largest video game databases. (https://rawg.io/)

 ### Minimum Viable Product
 Your team will need to work with the trainer to come up with a satisfactory list of user stories for MVP as well as bonus stories.
 They should begin with "As a [stakeholder] I can... and describe what the user should be able to do.
 Aim for at least 2 different roles, perhaps user and administrator.
 Try to come up with 6-8 user stories for MVP.
 Carefully consider what your team can accomplish in 2 weeks and try not to set yourselves too great a task.